A Structured Approach to Africa's Green Transition

 - Liquidity maintained through short-term instruments

-- Use of project and fund-level leverage to optimize returns
+- Project and fund-level borrowing used to improve returns

 Regulatory Alignment